fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### POST "/v1/submit_files/"
 This route is used to retrieve S3 URLs to upload files.
-Data should be JSON with keys: ["appropriations", "award\_financial", "award", "program\_activity"], each with a filename as a value, and submission metadata keys: ["agency_name","reporting_period_start_date","reporting_period_end_date","existing_submission_id"].
+Data should be JSON with keys: ["appropriations", "award\_financial", "award", "program\_activity"], each with a filename as a value, and submission metadata keys: ["agency_name","reporting_period_start_date","reporting_period_end_date","is_quarter","existing_submission_id"].
 If an existing submission ID is provided, all other keys are optional and any data provided will be used to correct information in the existing submission.

 This route will also add jobs to the job tracker DB and return conflict free S3 URLs for uploading.
 Each key put in the request comes back with an url_key containing the S3 URL and a key\_id containing the job id.
 A returning submission\_id will also exist which acts as identifier for the submission.